11000 Broken Land Parkway, Suite 700

 Columbia, MD 21044

-An adjunct professor at the University of Baltimore’s Merrick School of Business, Jeff holds a bachelor’s degree in finance and an M.B.A. with honors from Loyola University Maryland.
-Jeff presently serves on the Board of Directors and Finance Committee of Marian House, a transitional and permanent housing program offering support services for homeless women and their children in Baltimore City.
+An adjunct professor at the University of Baltimore’s Merrick School of Business, Jeff holds a bachelor’s degree in finance and an MBA with honors from Loyola University Maryland.
+Jeff presently serves on the Board of Directors, Finance, and Expansion Committees of Marian House, a transitional and permanent housing program offering support services for homeless women and their children in Baltimore City.
 Jeff also serves on the Board of Directors for the Consortium for Housing and Asset Management and the Advisory Board for the Real Estate and Economic Development program at the University of Baltimore.